Guilherme-SG/Wallpaper-Dynamic/README.md

 My desktop application in C# that changes the background windows depending on the time and the weather

 # Backgrounds
+All background images have to be in data/images/ and they have do be JPG
 ## Time